 One of the biggest misconceptions about debt repayment is that making minimum payments is all you need to do.
-While it’s ok to make minimum payments sometimes, it’s the longest and most expensive way to pay off your debt.
+While it’s okay to make minimum payments sometimes, it’s the longest and most expensive way to pay off your debt.

-Instead, you need to pay more than the minimum, so that more of your money goes toward the principal balance.
-If you have multiple debts you may be wondering which one to pay first.
+Instead, you need to pay more than the minimum so that more of your money goes toward the principal balance.
+If you have multiple debts, you may be wondering which one to pay first.
 Two common debt repayment strategies include the snowball and avalanche methods.

 The Snowball Method: Rank your debts by balance and pay off the smallest amounts first.

-The Avalanche Method: Rank your debts by interest rate and pay off the high interest rate debts first.
+The Avalanche Method: Rank your debts by interest rate and pay off the high-interest rate debts first.

-7. Seek Out Debt Relief
+7. Seek Out Debt Consolidation Options

 A debt consolidation loan allows you to pay off several debts at once and repay them with one monthly payment.
 A good debt consolidation loan will have a lower interest rate than you were paying on your debts.
 Consolidation loans may have longer repayment terms, which can lower your monthly payment to a more manageable amount.